Skip to main content

 • Redis — Checked against the asset's Redis policy (allowed/denied command patterns)

-If a query or command is denied by policy, it will not be executed.
+If an operation is denied by policy, it will not be executed.
 If it requires confirmation, you will be prompted before execution.